 - Third, Evaluation Plan

-- Who is responsible for evaluating your program?
-Check to see if you have an assigned evaluator.
-If not, you need to determine who will lead the evaluation activities.
+- Who is responsible for evaluating your project?
+Check to see who is assigned to lead the project evaluation activities. .

 - Is the evaluation plan designed in alignment with the proposed goals and objectives?